walles/loadviz/README.md

 - Make the clouds look more realistic:
   - Have less details in the clouds
   - Animate the clouds slower
+- Improve idle-system performance by only trying to render clouds where they could be, and the same thing for the flames.

 [create new release]: https://github.com/walles/loadviz/releases/new